pranmar93/Android_Kotlin/KotlinLibrary/README.md

 # KOTLIN LIBRARY

-This project describes about how to create an Android Library (.aar) file to modularize the code, so as to re-use the module in other projects.
+This project describes about how to create an Android Library (.aar) file to modularize the code, so as to re-use the module in other android projects.

 ## Things to learn from this project
   a) Using latest AndroidX libraries